-No appointment is necessary for practice, if the CLC is busy, space and time may need to be limited.
-Appointments are required at the RVC Campus for N2090/N2390/skill testing/N4090 Bedside Assignment /Pre-Simulation Assignments.
-Timeslot appointments are available up to 24 hours in advance through the Acuity Scheduling (molloy.as.me/schedule.php) Student ID badges are required for admission to the CLC Labs.
+Appointments are required for ALL lab usage: Skill testing/skill practice/N4090 Bedside Assignment /Pre-Simulation Assignments.
+Timeslot appointments are available up to 24 hours in advance through the Acuity Scheduling (molloy.as.me/schedule.php)

+Student ID badges are required for admission to the CLC Labs.

 Scheduling parameters may need to be altered at the discretion of the CLC Directors.

-- Schedule: Acuity will open on Fridays at 4pm for the following week, posted one week at a time - Only ONE appointment to test at RVC at a time or Pre-Simulation assignment.
-Additional appointments may be made after attending the one scheduled (Note: N2390 IM/SQ can be tested on the same appointment) - Students may call the CLC for same day appointment availability (516) 323-3742 - Cancellations: Students are required to cancel any scheduled appointments they are unable to attend with Acuity Scheduling up to 24 hours before the appointment time (click on the confirmation link received) - If cancelling less than 24 hours prior, leave a message at CLC (516) 323-3742 - Missed Appointments: Students with "2 No Show" appointments (without cancellation) will lose the ability to make electronic appointments - No minors under the age of 18 permitted in the Clinical Learning Center Labs
+- Schedule: Acuity will open on Fridays at 4pm for the following week, posted one week at a time - Only ONE appointment to test at RVC at a time.
+Additional appointments may be made after attending the one scheduled.
+If multiple appointments are made- they will be DELETED from the system and will have to be rescheduled through Acuity. - Students may call the CLC for same day appointment availability (516) 323-3742 - Cancellations: Students are required to cancel any scheduled appointments they are unable to attend with Acuity Scheduling up to 24 hours before the appointment time (click on the confirmation link received) - If cancelling less than 24 hours prior, leave a message at CLC (516) 323-3742 - Missed Appointments: Students with "2 No Show" appointments (without cancellation) will lose the ability to make electronic appointments and must call the front desk the day of desired appointment - No minors under the age of 18 permitted in the Clinical Learning Center Labs

 N2090/N2390 skill testing are conducted at the Rockville Centre campus.
+Suffolk campus testing varies per semester.

-When skill testing vital signs, students must bring another Molloy student and reserve separate time slots of each student.

-- Student cannot test on the day the skill is learned in class, or on the same day a student received assistance from a Nursing Instructor or peer mentor in the CLC - Unsuccessful skill tests: The student will be informed and remediated on the skill immediately by testing Instructor.
-The retest will be scheduled on a different day and with a different Nursing Instructor.
-A student that is unsuccessful testing the same skill twice will have the lecture professor notified for subsequent testing protocol - Student responsibility includes: wiping down and returning equipment to the designated area and report any issues - No beverages, food, videotaping (unless pre-approved) or children are permitted in the CLC - CLC laboratories are cell-phone free (Please leave the lab to make/accept calls) - Uniforms are not permitted in the CLC when coming from a clinical environment/work - Dress code for CLC and Simulation labs following the current Molloy University Student Handbook - When on campus and in clinical settings be appropriately dressed and groomed, in keeping with professional image.
+- All electronic devices, including cell phones, smart watches, smart glasses, headphones, and hats, must be turned off and removed from the testing area - When skill testing vital signs, students must bring another Molloy student and reserve separate time slots for each student to skill test. - Students cannot test on the day the skill is learned in class, or on the same day a student receives assistance from a Nursing Instructor or Peer Mentor in the CLC - Unsuccessful skill tests: The retest will be scheduled on a different day and with a different Nursing Instructor.
+A student that is unsuccessful testing the same skill twice will have the lecture professor notified for subsequent testing protocol - Unsuccessful skill re-test- Student must bring in the first module with the unsuccessful signature on it to re-test. - Student responsibility includes wiping down and returning equipment to the designated area and leave bedside in neat condition - No beverages, food, videotaping (unless pre-approved) or children are permitted in the CLC - CLC laboratories are cell-phone free (Please leave the lab to make/accept calls) - Uniforms are not permitted in the CLC when coming from a clinical environment/work - Dress code for CLC and Simulation labs following the current Molloy University Student Handbook When on campus and in clinical settings, must be appropriately dressed and groomed, in keeping with professional image.
+No tank tops, half-shirts, or revealing shorts for all.